 S.Africa to deploy army over anti-immigrant attacks

-The government had vowed to crack down strongly on the unrest, but the decision to put soldiers on the streets came after two nights of relative quiet in both cities.
+The government has vowed to crack down on the unrest, but the decision to put soldiers on the streets came after two nights of relative quiet in both cities.

-"We come in as the last resort -- the army will serve as a deterrent," Mapisa-Nqakula told reporters, declining to give details on how many troops would be involved and where.
+“We come in as the last resort — the army will serve as a deterrent,” Defence Minister Nosiviwe Mapisa-Nqakula told reporters, declining to give details on how many troops would be involved.

 “There are people who will be critical, but those who are vulnerable will appreciate this decision,” she said.

-The spate of attacks has revived memories of xenophobic bloodshed in 2008, when 62 people were killed in Johannesburg's townships, shaking South Africa's post-apartheid image as a "rainbow nation" of different ethnic groups.
+The spate of attacks has revived memories of xenophobic bloodshed in 2008, when 62 people were killed in Johannesburg’s townships, rattling South Africa’s post-apartheid image as a “rainbow nation” of different groups living in harmony.

-The South African army was deployed to restore order in the 2008 riots, and has also been used against violent strikers in 2012 and 2014.
+The South African army was deployed to restore order in the 2008 unrest, and was also used against violent strikers in 2012 and 2014.

-The military presence will focus on the township of Alexandra, a poor neighbourhood that has been roiled by xenophobic violence, including a Mozambican man stabbed to death in broad daylight on Saturday.
+In Johannesburg, the military presence will focus on the township of Alexandra, a poor neighbourhood recently roiled by xenophobic clashes, including when a Mozambican man was stabbed to death in broad daylight on Saturday.

-Graphic photographs of the killing were published in many South African and international newspapers and websites.
+Graphic photographs of the killing were published by many South African and international newspapers and websites.

 “South Africans now know… even those who probably did not take it seriously know that… we need to stand up.